Operation Barrel Roll: Rules of engagement

-During the entire covert war in Laos there was little love lost between the Air Force commanders at Udon Thani and Saigon and the embassy in Vientiane.
+During the covert war in Laos, there was continual friction between the Air Force commanders at Udon Thani and Saigon and the embassy in Vientiane.
 Richard Secord, then an Air Force captain serving as liaison between the CIA and the Seventh Air Force, complained that:

 We were always trying to pry assets out of the Air Force at times and places they didn't want to go.
-You had to push'em, cajole'em, at times threaten them...
+You had to push 'em, cajole 'em, at times threaten them...
 My people were always trying to corrupt the process because the process itself simply was not structured for our kind of war...
 It was a continual frustration.

 Secord's criticism may have been a little extreme.
 The Department of Defense had created the 7th/13 Air Force at Udon in November 1965 for the express purpose of conducting the air war in Laos.
 According to historian Timothy Castle, Sullivan relegated the USAF commander and his staff "to the status of clerks hired to carry out his airpower decisions."
 The unconventional arrangement bred frustration and the 7th/13th constantly harped about the use of its air assets in northern Laos.
 There was constant criticism over the use of air power "serving targets" or utilizing modern fighter-bombers as "long-range artillery."
 It was very difficult for the USAF to grasp that a guerrilla force did not fight like a conventional army.

 The aerial rules of engagement applied in Laos (which prescribed the offensive action of pilots and the locations and circumstances under which offensive actions could be taken) were created to protect the civilian population of the country.
 To the American pilots that conducted the missions, however, they became complex to the point of incomprehensibility.
 The rules were constantly altered and elaborated upon by the political decision makers in Washington and Vientiane and bore little relation to the reality on the ground.
 There were different rules for every type of activity, for each different branch of service, and in each military region.

 Examples from the early days of aerial operations stipulated that there would be no use of napalm in Laos, that no PAVN trucks could be struck more than 200 meters from a road, and that no enemy forces could be bombed within 1,000 meters of a pagoda.
 Although these restrictions were later altered, there were always others to take their place.
 There were "no bomb zones" that granted sanctuaries to PAVN and Pathet Lao forces.
 Pagodas and suspected PAVN hospitals (which were unmarked) were simply turned into ammunition dumps, supply caches, and anti-aircraft sites by an enemy that intently studied American actions and adjusted to them.